ApoloniArt/ApoGalleria/README.md

 ## ApoGalleria-Ideo4

-The visual prompt-library manager.
+The Visual Aesthetics Library.
 Build up your own libraries of image/description pairs, browse them in a split gallery + field-editor UI, lock the fields you like, mix-and-match across multiple saved entries, and pass the finished JSON straight into **Kijai's Ideogram 4 Prompt Builder**